derekphilipau/musefully/README.md

 ## Experimental Features

-I've added CLIP Embeddings but there's no code in this project to add embeddings yourself.
-I've used [the code here](https://github.com/derekphilipau/elastic-clip-museum-search) to add the embeddings via a Colab notebook, but it's a hack.
-Removed.
-[See examples here.](./doc/embeddings.md)
+Similarity based on OpenAI CLIP Embeddings stored in Elasticsearch dense vectors worked well, but slowed down my mini server.
+[You can learn more about it here.](https://github.com/derekphilipau/museum-nextjs-search/blob/main/doc/embeddings.md), and the old code is [feature-experimental-clip](https://github.com/derekphilipau/museum-nextjs-search/tree/feature-experimental-clip) branch.
+[The code here](https://github.com/derekphilipau/elastic-clip-museum-search) was used to add the embeddings via a Colab notebook, but it's a hack.

 ## Adopt it yourself

-It's hoped that all one will need to do is be able to export TMS data to JSON matching the format of the Elasticsearch index.
+It's hoped that all you need to do is 1) Export collections data to JSON, and 2) Write a transformer to convert the JSON to match the format of the Elasticsearch index.

 ## API Endpoints